ikkaya/AirQualityPrediction/README.md

 # AirQualityPrediction
-Air quality prediction with machine learning
+Air quality prediction analysis has been conducted with machine learning.

 "World cities air quality and water pollution.
 2020" dataset is retrieved from https://www.kaggle.com/cityapiio/world-cities-air-quality-and-water-polution and used for analysis.